 Most agents stop at uploading staged photos to the MLS.
 That captures one channel.
 A staged photo set combined with a listing video captures five or more: MLS, Instagram, Facebook, YouTube, and email campaigns.

-The total investment for staging plus video is typically under $75 per listing.
-Compare that to the $3,000 to $7,000 cost of physical staging alone, and the ROI becomes obvious.
+The total investment for a fully staged 3-bedroom listing with a 60-second video is typically under $20.
+Compare that to the $3,000 to $7,000 cost of physical staging plus a separately produced listing video, and the ROI is no longer marginal — it is structural.

 Virtual Staging Best Practices